WahaTech/waha-beta/content/sections/6-Contact.en.md

 ---
 anchor: "Contact"
 header: "Let's Get In Touch!"
-subheader: "Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!"
+subheader: "We are actively looking for partners and investors in the clean energy and clean currency sectors.
+Please contact us if you are interested in learning more about WaHa."
-telephone: 03-0000-0001
+telephone: (914)525-1868
-email: contact@yourwebsite.com
+email: info@wahatech.io
 ---